My Quiet Kitchen

 2. Strain the oat milk through several layers of cheesecloth or a nut milk bag.

 3. Store oat milk in a lidded glass jar in the refrigerator for up to 3 days.
-Always shake before using.
+Shake well before using.

 Store leftover chocolate sauce in a lidded jar in the refrigerator for up to 1 week.
 It freezes beautifully and thaws quickly.